-We provided full SMEP engineering services, project and cost management and architectural services, partnering with Arup Associates, for the design and site supervision of the Phase 1 $79 million investment.
+We provided full SMEP engineering services, project and cost management and architectural services, for the design and site supervision of the Phase 1 $79 million investment.
 In a first for Equinix in the UK, we are providing LEED consultancy targeting Gold certification.

 Improving the efficiency